 At the Federation schools, emotional wellbeing and the daily study of PSHCE, underpin the academic curriculum; supporting pupils to manage their emotions and get them ready for learning.
 Daily mindfulness sessions and ‘pupil check-ins’, develop their emotional vocabulary and self-awareness.
 Pupils are encouraged to develop a growth mind-set, taking on new challenges and learning from them, thus increasing their abilities and achievements, whilst overcoming previous negative experiences in education; becoming the best versions of themselves.

-At KS3, there is a strong emphasis on improving literacy; developing phonic knowledge, vocabulary acquisition and improving reading skills which all support the academic curriculum, allowing pupils to successfully access the ever growing demands of secondary education.
+At Key Stage 3, there is a strong emphasis on improving literacy; developing phonic knowledge, vocabulary acquisition and improving reading skills which all support the academic curriculum, allowing pupils to successfully access the ever-growing demands of secondary education.

 We believe in all our pupils and have high expectations for their futures.
 A comprehensive package of both pastoral and learning support, delivered by highly trained staff, allows them to navigate their learning journeys and improve their life outcomes.

 For more information about the Curriculum, contact the relevant school.